-Rush Limbaugh, the Excellence in Broadcasting Network, this, the most listened to radio talk show in America, a program which has redefined American media.
+It's nice to have you with us, Rush Limbaugh, The Excellence in Broadcasting Network, this, the most listened-to radio talk show in America, a program which has redefined American media, a program which meets and surpasses all audience expectations on a daily basis.

-The telephone number is 800 282-2882.
+The telephone number is 800-282-2882.

-Email address rush at EIBNet.com.
+Email address rush at EIBnet.com.

-You remember one of our previous sound bites we played Senator Leahy.
+You remember one of our previous soundbites we played, Senator Leahy.

-He doesn't like this insinuation by Republicans that he is for terrorists and wants a terrorist bill of rights.
+Senator Leahy said that he wishes we'd have captured bin Laden and he doesn't like this insinuation by Republicans that he is for terrorists and wants a terrorist Bill of Rights.

 Hey, I wanted to catch bin Laden.

-From Cooksville, Congressman Maurice Hinchy of New York has come up with a theory to explain why the administration doesn't want to catch bin Laden.
+Well, you know, from Cooksville, Congressman Maurice Hinchy of New York has come up with a theory to explain why the administration doesn't want to catch bin Laden.

-Why do why do we do that?
+Why do we do that?

-The only logical answer that comes to my mind is that they didn't want to capture bin Laden because if they captured bin Laden and wiped out the Taliban, which they could have done at that moment, there would have been no justification for going to war in Iraq, and they wanted to use that as a justification for attacking Iraq.
+The only logical answer that comes to my mind is that they didn't want to capture bin Laden because if they captured bin Laden or wiped out the Taliban, which they could have done at that moment, there would have been no justification for going to war in Iraq, and they wanted to use that as a justification for attacking Iraq.

-Hinchy is a critic of the war in Iraq and the Bush administration, who says he says is lied the administration has about the reasons for going into Iraq.
+Hinchy is a critic of the war in Iraq and the Bush administration.

 And the administration didn't want the war on terror to be over.